 If you live life in the slightly faster lane, hop in one of Dream Classic Rentals classic or exotic cars.
 Take your pick between an electric blue ‘66 Ford Mustang, a ’68 Camaro or a ’70 Mercedes 280 SL, and cruise around Charleston in true style.
 With the year-round warm weather always suitable for the top down, you can take in the historic backdrop in a vintage car.

 By Horse and Carriage

 One of the most classic and elegant ways to travel around the Holy City is by horse and carriage.
 Charleston is well-known for its carriage tours meandering their way through the cobblestone streets of the Historic District.
 Travelers are given a glimpse of history and interesting facts relating to the original City of Charlestowne and how it came to be what it is today.
 Learn about earthquake bolts, historic land owners, and the architectural details that surround this city.
 A top recommendation is for a private tour with Carolina Polo & Carriage Co to really experience this romantic way of travel!

-Note: of course, nothing can beat your own two feet to really take in all Charleston has to offer.
+Of course, nothing can beat using your own two feet to tour the city and really take in all Charleston has to offer.
 Whichever method of transportation you choose to explore Charleston, you can't go wrong.
 Start planning your vacation getaway by booking one of our luxury vacation rentals either downtown or on Folly Beach - and keep an eye out for our newest properties to be announced soon!